Scan configuration details

 API endpoints

 By default, Conformance Scan lists endpoint URLs that are parsed directly from your OpenAPI definition.
-However, if you want to use a URL that is not listed, you can also enter it when you configure the scan settings for Scan v1 or edit the configuration for Scan v2.
+However, if you want to use a URL that is not listed, you can also enter it when you configure the scan settings for Scan v1 or edit the environment variables for Scan v2.

 If you want to override the API endpoint defined in your API definition and scan a different endpoint, make sure you specify a valid host for the paths in your API definition.
 For example, if your API follows OAS v2 and uses a basePath